PLACES OF INTEREST

 Lamorbey Park is the original home of the Lamorbey & Sidcup Local History Society.
 At the time the Society was founded it was an Adult Education Centre.
 Now it is the campus of the Rose Bruford School of Dramatic Arts.
 There is a good view of the house from the opposite side of the lake in The Glade.

 Frognal House is one of the oldest surviving buildings in Sidcup.
 It is next to Queen Mary's Hospital and is now an Assisted Living Home.
-It has been open to the public on London Open House Weekends in September.

 WHERE IS THIS?